bent10/marked-extensions/packages/sequential-hooks/readme.md

 This is the main content of your Markdown file autored by **{author}**.
 ```

-**🚨 Important:** The `prettier` attribute must be specified in code fence blocks for formatting the code.

 And our module `example.js` looks as follows:

 ```ts